bytebase/mariadb-parser/README.md

 ### From antlr4-grammars-plsql

-1. Clone the `SnowflakeLexer.g4` and `SnowflakeParser.g4` grammar files from https://github.com/antlr/grammars-v4/tree/master/sql/snowflake.
+1. Clone the `MariaDBLexer.g4` and `MariaDBParser.g4` grammar files from https://github.com/antlr/grammars-v4/tree/master/sql/mariadb.
 1. run `./build.sh` to generate the parser code.

 ## Test the parser

-Run `TestSnowflakeSQLParser` in `parser_test.go` to test the parser.
+Run `TestMariaDBSQLParser` in `parser_test.go` to test the parser.

 ```bash
 go test -v